dynamsoft-docs/barcode-reader-docs/parameters/reference/all-module-deviation.md

 # AllModuleDeviation

-`AllModuleDeviation` is a parameter to specifies the width deviation value (in moduleSize) of a non-standard 1D barcode type relative to the standard barcode width.
+`AllModuleDeviation` is a parameter to specify the width deviation value (in moduleSize) of a non-standard 1D barcode type relative to the standard barcode width.
 It is defined as below:

 | Value Type | Value Range | Default Value |
 | ---------- | ----------- | ------------- |